1.1 Meet with owner to fully understand the basic needs for the site.

 - Specification and/or approval of wall unit, geogrid reinforcement, drainage material within wall structure, and reinforced soil properties.

 - Determination of what structures can or cannot be placed within reinforced soil zone and wall face, and detailing for SRWs to accommodate acceptable structures.

-- Under the direction of geotechnical engineer, assist in the coordination of slope stability evaluation around and through the SRW and the design of the geogrid in reinforced SRWs to address slope stability in vicinity of SRW, as needed.
+- Under the direction of a geotechnical engineer, assist in the coordination of slope stability evaluation around and through the SRW and the design of the geogrid in reinforced SRWs to address slope stability in the vicinity of SRW, as needed.